XP7464/learngit/readme.txt

 Git is a version control system.
-Git is no free software.
+Git is no free software under the GPL.